Product Name: Vison Epoxy

-Surface must be Portland cement grout and bond compatible, the old surface must be well grouted and bonded and without waxes, sealer, or coatings.
-Smooth or slick surfaces will be heavily scratched, scarred, coarse sanded or abraded to provide mechanical bond.
+The surface must be Portland cement grout and bond compatible, the old surface must be well grouted and bonded and without waxes, sealer, or coatings.
+Smooth or slick surfaces will be heavily scratched, scarred, coarse sanded, or abraded to provide a mechanical bond.

 Use a properly-sized notch trowel to ensure proper coverage under tiles.
 Using the flat side of the trowel, apply a skim coat of the epoxy mortar to the surface.
-With the notch side of the trowel held at a 45° angle, apply additional mortar to the surface, combing in one direction.
+With the notched side of the trowel held at a 45° angle, apply additional mortar to the surface, combing in one direction.
 Press the tile firmly into place in a perpendicular motion across ridges, moving back and forth.
 The perpendicular motion flattens ridges and closes valleys, allowing maximum coverage.
-Tiles with deep patterns, high lugs or those with irregular texture on the back surface may require "back buttering" to ensure 100% coverage of back of tiles.
-Proper method of bonding of tiles requires embedding, pressing and sliding tiles perpendicular to wet mortar ridges to have a nominal mortar thickness of 1/32" – 3/32" (1 - 3 mm) and 100% coverage.
+Tiles with deep patterns, high lugs, or irregular textures on the back surface may require "back buttering" to ensure 100% coverage of the back of tiles.
+The proper method of bonding tiles requires embedding, pressing, and sliding tiles perpendicular to wet mortar ridges to have a nominal mortar thickness of 1/32" – 3/32" (1 - 3 mm) and 100% coverage.
 During the setting of tile, it is advisable to occasionally remove a tile to be sure mortar has not skinned over and sufficient transfer is being made.
 Do not adjust tiles in mortar after they have been set past 10 - 15 min.
 When installing natural stone units, the best practice installation method is to check and remove bond surface dust or loose particle before bonding.

-Smaller tiles will use smaller notched trowels and larger tiles will require larger notched trowel suitable for providing a minimum 1/32" - 3/32" (1 – 3 mm) bed thickness after embedding the tile.
-Spot bonding or mortar dollops application does not meet installation trade practices and provide proper adhesion and impact support.
+Smaller tiles will use smaller notched trowels and larger tiles will require larger notched trowels suitable for providing a minimum 1/32" - 3/32" (1 – 3 mm) bed thickness after embedding the tile.
+Spot bonding or mortar dollops application does not meet installation trade practices and provides proper adhesion and impact support.